-[Name of managed investment product]
+[Name of manage d investment product]

-Type of fee or Amount How and when
+Type of fee or cost Amount How and when paid

-cost paid
+Fees when your Pura

+money moves in

+or out of the

+managed

+investment

+product

 Establishment

 fee

 The fee to open

 your investment

 Contribution fee 1

 The fee on each

 amount

 contributed to

 your investment

 Withdrawal fee 1

 The fee on each

 amount you take

 out of your

 investment

 Exit fee 1

 The fee to close

 your investment

-Management

-costs
+Management costs

 The fees and

 costs for

 managing your

 investment 1

 The amount you

 pay for specific

 investment

 options is shown

 at page [insert

 page number]

 Service fees 2

 Switching fee

 The fee for

 changing

 investment

 options

-- 1. This fee includes an amount payable to an adviser.
-(See Division 4, "Adviser remuneration" under the heading "Additional Explanation of Fees and Costs".) - 2.
-[If there are other service fees, such as advice fees or special request fees, include a cross-reference to the "Additional Explanation of Fees and Costs".]
+1. This fee includes an amount payable to an adviser.
+(See Division 4, "Adviser remuneration" under the heading "Additional Explanation of Fees and Costs".)